Configure Visual Builder for the Wholesale CBDC Sample Application

 Configure Visual Builder Backends

-For more information, refer to What Are Backends?.
+For more information, see What Are Backends?.

 - On the Visual Builder Visual Applications home page, click Services in the Navigator to open the Services pane.
 Click Backends to see a list of backends.